 The formation of the Aboriginal Justice Advisory Committee (AJAC) ensures key departmental strategic policy directions and instruments will operate with meaningful involvement from significant Aboriginal community advisors.
-The purpose of the AJAC is to provide cultural advice and guidance to the Department of Justice on justice matters relevant to the Aboriginal community.
+The AJAC has identified five strategic priority areas: Young People, Safe Housing and Homelessness, Aboriginal Workforce Development and Employment, Procurement and Aboriginal Community Controlled Organisations (ACCOs), and Prevention of Deaths in Custody.

 The Department of Justice, in its inaugural Reconciliation Action Plan (RAP), committed to establishing an Aboriginal advisory group comprising of external members to the Department, to provide cultural advice and guidance.
 The establishment of such a body was a key RAP deliverable endorsed by the Department of Justice Corporate Executive Committee (CEC).